Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Introduction

-In the next section we begin by recalling some basic notions of cluster algebras.
+In the next section we begin by preparing some basic notions of cluster algebras.
 Our main interest is the birational action of a group consisting of compositions of mutations and permutations of vertices that keeps the quiver invariant.
-In Section~\ref{sect:cycle}, we define the reflection associated with a cycle graph by a sequence of mutations and a permutation of vertices; see (\ref{eq:ref}).
+In Section~\ref{sect:cycle}, we introduce the {\it reflection} associated with a cycle graph.
 We determine the necessary and sufficient condition for a quiver containing a cycle subgraph to be invariant under the associated reflection (Theorem~\ref{thm:R-inv}).
-An explicit formula of the birational action of the reflection is derived by employing an idea of gluing vertices (Proposition~\ref{prop:birat}).
-Section~\ref{sect:rel} concerns a quiver that contains two or more cycle subgraphs and is invariant under the associated reflections.
-We prove the relations satisfied by the reflections for some specific combinations of cycle subgraphs: intersecting two cycles (Proposition~\ref{prop:commute}), two cycles connected with a hinge (Proposition~\ref{prop:hinge}) and two adjacent cycles in a ladder shape (Proposition~\ref{prop:ladder}).
-It is interesting to note that a rotational symmetry (\ref{eq:rotation}) of the reflection is crucial in the proofs.
-By virtue of these results, we enjoy a broad class of birational representations of Weyl groups, which in an affine case yields a discrete dynamical system arising from the lattice part of the affine Weyl group and is relevant to $q$-Painlev\'e equations and their higher-order extensions.
-In Section~\ref{sect:ex}, we demonstrate the construction of Weyl group actions from cluster algebras through typical examples related with $q$-Painlev\'e equations.
-Section~\ref{sect:symp} is devoted to symplectic structures of the discrete dynamical systems under consideration; a unified way to choose Darboux coordinates is presented (Theorem~\ref{thm:symp}).
+An explicit formula of the birational action of the reflection (Proposition~\ref{prop:birat}) reveals its rotational symmetry (\ref{eq:rotation}) and, thereby, permutation symmetry (Corollary~\ref{cor:sym}), which are crucial in the following discussion.
+Section~\ref{sect:rel} concerns a quiver that contains two or more cycles and is invariant under the associated reflections.
+We prove the relations satisfied by the reflections for some specific combinations of cycle subgraphs: two intersecting cycles (Theorem~\ref{thm:commute}), two cycles connected with a hinge (Theorem~\ref{thm:hinge}) and two adjacent cycles in a ladder shape (Theorem~\ref{thm:ladder}).
+For instance, the reflections associated with two intersecting cycles turn out to be commutative.
+Based on these results, we enjoy an extensive class of birational representations of Weyl groups, which in affine case yields discrete dynamical systems of Painlev\'e type as lattice parts.
+In Section~\ref{sect:ex}, we demonstrate the construction of Weyl group actions from cluster algebras through typical examples related with the $q$-Painlev\'e equations.
+Section~\ref{sect:symp} is devoted to symplectic structures of the discrete dynamical systems arising from cluster algebras.
+A unified way to choose Darboux coordinates is presented.

+\begin{remark}\rm It is known that the $q$-Painlev\'e equations, or their underlying Weyl group symmetries, admit {\it $\tau$-function formalism} in which dynamical variables possess a certain regularity analogous to the Laurent phenomenon; see e.g. \cite{Tsuda1, TT}.
+In a sequel \cite{MMOTT} to the present paper, we explore $\tau$-function formalism for our framework of birational Weyl group actions, by employing a non-normalized cluster algebra equipped with two series of variables. \end{remark}